superboum/code-bazaar/system/k8s/README.md

     - to bind an externally available service, scaleway seems to require a load balancer, so I put a load balancer in front of traefik
   - a basic backend named cweb
     - automatically register on traefik via Kubernetes CRD (following [Traefik Kubernetes CRD Doc (Resources section)](https://docs.traefik.io/reference/dynamic-configuration/kubernetes-crd/) and [wescale blog post (close to the end)](https://blog.wescale.fr/2020/03/06/traefik-2-reverse-proxy-dans-kubernetes/))
-    - should be easy to add as many backend as you want :-)
+    - should be easy to add as many backends as you want :-)

 ## Warnings